soulhotel/yor-ytdlp/README.md

 7. Finally, destination.
 Press ENTER to default to Downloads/ytdlp/ or Specify a folder path.

+###### Note: This script downloads the best format available for videos (ytdlp's default behavior), it *may* result in recieving an .mkv file for one video and .mp4 file for another video.
+Meanwhile, mp3s defaults to best quality with embed cover/thumbnail.

 ## See it in action

 https://github.com/soulhotel/yor-ytdlp/assets/155501797/1dbdfc21-86ca-486c-8ae0-d11d3ce306f7